DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

 - And three turtles (alice, bob and eve).

 With the following rules:
-- Turtles can only move between connected points
+- Turtles can move between connected points only
-- If a turtle moves it gets hungry
+- If a turtle moves, it gets hungry
 - If turtles are hungry they can eat each other

 In this example, Alice, Bob and Eve will wander arround in the map, but Bob is a cannibal, therefore he will eat Alice and Eve at some point.